• Skip to main content

 Art therapy aids many conditions

-An art therapist at the Viva Center, Rebeca Carvajal works in the realm of nonverbal emotions.
+Former Viva clinician and Art therapist, Rebeca Carvajal works in the realm of nonverbal emotions.
 Carvajal became interested in the use of art for emotional expression while working in a pilot program for historically underserved high school students in North Carolina.
 She was in college and working as a case manager.

-She saw how students gravitated toward non-verbal expression when words were unavailable or inadequate to relay their life experiences.
+She saw how students gravitated toward non-talk expressions when words were unavailable or inadequate to relay their life experiences.

 “Art is an intuitive process,” says Carvajal.
 “It allows people to express feelings they may not even be aware of.”